yasturk23/yasturk23/README.md

 - 👋 Hi, I’m @yasturk23
-- 👀 I’m interested in coding using Python for data analysis, machine learning, and software development.
+- 👀 I’m interested in coding using Python for data analysis, machine learning, algorithmic trading, and software development.
 - 🌱 I’m currently learning Python3.
 - 💞️ I’m looking to collaborate on any project where I could learn hands-on.
 - 📫 How to reach me via github.
 I will post a personal website later on.